taikedz/alpacka-ng/README.md

 # Next-gen Alpacka

-Original Alpacka project was a wrapper named 'paf' for apt/yum/pacman and other tools to make some lazy command-line operation easier for installation and search, and was written in Bash with Bash Builder.
+[Original Alpacka project](https://gitlab.com/taikedz/alpacka) was a wrapper named 'paf' written in Bash with Bash Builder.

-Next-gen Alpacka aims to provide similar functionality, along with a requirements file format to use across package managers.
+This Next-gen Alpacka aims to provide similar functionality, along with a requirements file format to use across package managers.
+It is re-written in Go for better portability, zero-dependency at runtime, and extensibility.

+## Why ?

+A few reasons:

+1. All package managers have their idiosyncracies even with regard to activities they have in common.
+Alpacka unifies the workflow.
+2. Some package managers have dissociated commands, or complicated syntax
+  * Alpacka overcomes the former, and provides a uniform syntax to get around the latter.
+3. No package managers allow setting pre-action warnings - this feature helps avoid accidentally butter-fingering an upgrade and downtiming a server.
+4. I'm lazy and don't like retyping a command simply to change one part.
+Alpacka only runs the last action specified amongst info, install, remove, or system upgrade...
+  * Run `paf -s minetest` to show the package, then use up-arrow and add `-i` to install it (`paf -s minetest -i` , ignores prior `-s` flag)

 ## Example command line uses

-Next Gen Alpacka provides the `paf` command again, reborn...
+Run the same command on Ubuntu, Fedora, Arch or openSUSE environments:

 ```sh
 # Install some packages